A guide to the home inspection contingency

 Key takeaways:

-• A home inspection contingency protects a buyer from purchasing a house that may pose significant safety or financial issues.
+- A home inspection contingency protects a buyer from purchasing a house that may require expensive repairs or pose safety hazards.

-• All parties involved in a home sale will agree to a specific timeline, typically giving the buyer 7–10 days and the seller a shorter time frame to make final decisions after the inspection.
+- The buyer and seller will agree to a specific timeline, typically giving the buyer 1 – 2 weeks to make final decisions after the inspection.

-• Home inspections aren’t always required, but it’s wise for the buyer to get one.
-This way, they can renegotiate the price or walk away from the sale if they have concerns.
+- Home inspections aren’t always required but allow the buyer to renegotiate the price or walk away from the sale if they have concerns.

 What is the home inspection contingency?

-A home inspection contingency is a clause in the purchase agreement you sign with the seller when they accept your offer.
+A home inspection contingency is a clause you as a buyer include in the purchase agreement you sign with the seller when they accept your offer.
 It allows you to cancel the sale if the home inspection is unsatisfactory and keep any earnest money you paid the seller.

 State and local laws determine how home inspection contingencies work, so ask your lender or real estate agent about the specifics in your area.